emedinac/Pedestrain_Yolov2/README.md

 ### Experimenting with Yolov2 in pytorch
 This experiment was performed based on (almost totally) the code available in this link https://github.com/marvis/pytorch-yolo2.
-My contributions are main_module and debug_main_module for a pipeline development.
+My contributions are main_module and debug_main_module for a pipeline development, or in case Yolo works as a module (python module) in a higher top level code.
+Cut and Paste this module after follow the steps bellow.

 ##### Download Weights for pedestrian detection into backup folder
 ```